swinburne-sensing/pylinkam/README.md

 ```

 *This activity received funding from [ARENA](https://arena.gov.au) as part of ARENA’s Research and Development Program – Renewable Hydrogen for Export (Contract No. 2018/RND012).
 The views expressed herein are not necessarily the views of the Australian Government, and the Australian Government does not accept responsibility for any information or advice contained herein.*

-*The work has been supported by the [Future Energy Exports CRC](https://www.fenex.org.au) whose activities are funded by the Australian Government's Cooperative Research Centre Program.*